-Because I make most of my cleaners, and I like to have one in every zone in our home so we aren’t going back and forth across the house to get a cleaner, I love the dollar store bottles.
-You can get steel ones, big plastic ones and small plastic ones.
+I like to make the most of my cleaners so I like to have some in every zone of our home.
+That way we aren’t going back and forth across the house to get a cleaner.
+Dollar store bottles work perfectly for this!
+You can get steel ones, big plastic ones, and small plastic ones.

 11. Cleaning Supplies

-Microfiber dusters, brooms, buckets, clothespins, and more are available.
+Microfiber dusters, brooms, buckets, clothespins, and more are available at Dollar Tree.
 Sometimes, it really isn’t worth even a dollar, but other times, the items are great and are well worth stocking up!

 12. Microfiber Towels